 The words that God provides to man go from shallow to profound.
 The topics of His utterances make a continued progression from people’s external behavior and actions to their corrupt dispositions, from where God aims the tip of His linguistic spear at that deepest part of people’s souls: their substance.
 During the period that “The Words of Christ As He Walked in the Churches III” were expressed, God’s utterances emphasize the essence and identity of man, and what it means to be a real person—these deepest truths and essential questions regarding people’s entry into life.
 Of course, thinking back to the truths that God provides to man in “The Words of Christ As He Walked in the Churches I,” the content of “The Words of Christ As He Walked in the Churches III” is, by comparison, incredibly profound.
-The words in this section touch upon people’s future path and how they can be made perfect; they also touch upon mankind’s future destination, and how God’s entering into rest together with man.
+The words in this section touch upon people’s future path and how they can be made perfect; they also touch upon mankind’s future destination, and how God and man will enter into rest together.
 (It could be said that, to date, these are the words God has expressed to people regarding their nature, their mission, and their destination that are the easiest to understand.)
 It is God’s hope that the people who read these words are those who have separated themselves from human notions and imaginings, who are capable of a pure understanding of God’s every word in the depths of their hearts.
-Moreover, He hopes that all those who read these words can take His words as the truth, the way, and the life, and that they do not treat God lightly or deceive or coax Him.
+Moreover, He hopes that all those who read these words can take His words as the truth, the way, and the life, and that they do not treat God lightly or wheedle Him.
 If people read these words with an attitude of examining or scrutinizing God, then these utterances would be like a closed book to them.
 Only those who pursue the truth, who are determined to follow God, and who are without a shred of doubt toward Him are qualified to accept these words.